Backend Developer

 • Prioritize skills mentioned in the job description.

-• verify you can answer technical questions on any listed skill.
+• Verify you can answer technical questions on every listed skill.

 • Update generic skills like "Communication" to specific contexts in your experience.